 Recruitment, executive search

-Legal, Private Practice
+In-House and Private Practice

 Edward joined Cooper Fitch in 2021 after being connected to the Legal Industry in both the UK and Middle East since 2013.
 Prior to his successful career Edward Studied Law at Middlesex University where he gained a first class honours degree before enrolling in a Legal Practice Course at BPP University of Law in London.